 - As we're a fully remote team, good communication is essential.
 Being able to describe a problem you're having with enough detail is important.
-We have a once-a-week team-wide retrospective on Friday afternoons, monthly 121s, and bi-weekly lunch calls, so voice/audio communication is also essential
+We have a once-a-week team-wide forecast call on Monday mornings, a retrospective on Friday afternoons, monthly 121s, and ad hoc lunch calls, so voice/audio communication is also essential

 - Have the ability to meet deadlines — time management skills are paramount

 - Be self motivated — being able to stay focused on the task at hand